Filling station: North America

 In New Jersey, filling stations offer only full service (and mini service); attendants there are required to pump gasoline for customers.
 Customers, in fact, are prohibited by law from pumping their own gasoline.
 The only exception to this within New Jersey is at the filling station next to Joint Base McGuire-Dix-Lakehurst in Wrightstown.
 New Jersey prohibited self-service in 1949, with the passage of "Retail Gasoline Dispensing Safety Act," after lobbying by service station owners.
 That laws states that "Because of the fire hazards directly associated with dispensing fuel, it is in the public interest that gasoline station operators have the control needed over that activity to ensure compliance with appropriate safety procedures, including turning off vehicle engines and refraining from smoking while fuel is dispensed."
 Proponents of the prohibition cite safety and jobs as reasons to keep the ban.
 Of note, the ban does not apply to the pumping of diesel fuel at filling stations (though individual filling stations may prohibit this); nor does it apply to the pumping of gasoline into boats or aircraft.

 Oregon prohibited self-service in a 1951 statute prohibiting that listed 17 different justifications, including flammability, the risk of crime from customers leaving their vehicles, toxic fumes, and the jobs created by requiring mini service.
 In 1982 Oregon voters rejected a ballot measure sponsored by the service station owners, which would have legalized self-service.
 Oregon legislators passed a bill that was signed into law by the Governor in May 2017 to allow self-service for counties with a total population of 40,000 or less beginning in January 2018.
 Governor Tina Kotek passed a law allowing for it in 2023, but stations are still required to provide full-serve for customers who want it.

 The constitutionality of the self-service bans has been disputed.
 The Oregon statute was brought into court in 1989 by ARCO, and the New Jersey statute was challenged in court in 1950 by a small independent service station, Rein Motors.
 Both challenges failed.
-Former New Jersey governor Jon Corzine sought to lift the ban on self-service for New Jersey.
-He asserted that it would be able to lower gas prices, but some New Jerseyans argued that it could cause drawbacks, especially unemployment.

 The town of Huntington, New York has prohibited self-service stations since the early 1970s firstly to prevent theft and later due to safety concerns.

 The towns of Arlington, Massachusetts and Weymouth, Massachusetts have also prohibited self-service stations since 1975 and 1977, respectively.

 Contrary to popular belief, lit cigarettes are not capable of igniting gasoline.
 However, several states outlaw smoking at gas stations as the fire from the ignition source used to light the cigarette can ignite gasoline vapors.
 Most gas stations and many municipalities will also explicitly ban any smoking activity within certain distances of gasoline pumps.